Possible Bearish Inside Day Candle Pattern Detected for Goldman Sachs Gp (NYSE:GS) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Goldman Sachs Gp (NYSE:GS)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Goldman Sachs Gp (NYSE:GS) based on the price action in the company's shares.
-Today's price range of $235.68 and $235.96 is within yesterday's high and low of the day.
+Yesterday's price range of $235.68 and $235.96 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Goldman Sachs Gp may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 The Goldman Sachs Group, Inc., a bank holding company, is a global investment banking and securities firm specializing in investment banking, trading and principal investments, asset management and securities services.
 The Company provides services to corporations, financial institutions, governments, and high-net worth individuals.